-Healthcare Transactions: advises private equity, venture capital and strategic investors regarding healthcare diligence, regulatory and transactional issues.
-Ms. Hesse analyzes regulatory issues arising in the context of corporate transactions, working with investors to assess risk related to healthcare regulatory and compliance issues, structuring transactions to comply with regulatory requirements and providing advice in connection with government investigations and compliance remediation.
+Julia Hesse advises companies on a broad range of healthcare, health IT, regulatory, and privacy and data security matters.
+She counsels private equity and venture capital funds, as well as strategic investors, on healthcare diligence and transactional issues, and analyzes regulatory issues arising in the context of corporate transactions.
+Julia also works with investors to assess risk related to healthcare regulatory and compliance matters, structures transactions to comply with regulatory requirements, and provides advice in connection with government investigations and compliance remediation.

-Privacy & Data Security: counsel public and private companies and medical institutions on full range of security and privacy issues, including: creating effective privacy policies, including online policies for websites; meeting privacy and security compliance requirements across multiple jurisdictions; ensuring conformity with standards for personal information storage and use; and for reporting of data breaches.
+In addition to her work in the healthcare industry, Julia provides guidance to public and private companies and medical institutions on a full range of security and privacy issues including creating effective privacy policies, meeting privacy and security compliance requirements across multiple jurisdictions, ensuring conformity with standards for personal information storage and use, and reporting data breaches.

 - Routinely provide strategic advice and regulatory review of proposed ownership and compensation arrangements between providers and physicians to achieve business goals while ensuring compliance with Stark Law and federal and state anti-kickback rules.

-- Counsel university and academic medical centers related to conflict of interest issues, including those relating to conflicts of interest in research, and advise about implementation of programs to monitor compliance with an institution’s conflict of interest policies.
+- Counsel university and academic medical centers related to conflict of interest issues, including those relating to conflicts of interest in research.

 - Routinely counsel business organizations and healthcare providers about privacy and data security compliance, including review and revision of policies and conducting audits focused both on HIPAA and state law.

 - Extensive experience in data security matters, including acting as lead counsel to institution in addressing data breaches.

 - Routinely advise on research compliance matters, including scientific misconduct investigations and advised on the development of research programs in community physician practices.